Ordinary differential equation: Linear to the nth order equations

-The guessing method
+Guessing solutions

 When all other methods for solving an ODE fail, or in the cases where we have some intuition about what the solution to a DE might look like, it is sometimes possible to solve a DE simply by guessing the solution and validating it is correct.
-To use this method, we simply guess a solution to the differential equation, and then plug the solution into the differential equation to validate if it satisfies the equation.
+To use this method, we simply guess a solution to the differential equation, and then plug the solution into the differential equation to verify whether it satisfies the equation.
 If it does then we have a particular solution to the DE, otherwise we start over again and try another guess.
 For instance we could guess that the solution to a DE has the form: $y = Ae^{i\alpha t}$ since this is a very common solution that physically behaves in a sinusoidal way.

-In the case of a first order ODE that is non-homogeneous we need to first find a DE solution to the homogeneous portion of the DE, otherwise known as the characteristic equation, and then find a solution to the entire non-homogeneous equation by guessing.
-Finally, we add both of these solutions together to obtain the total solution to the ODE, that is:
+In the case of a first order ODE that is non-homogeneous we need to first find a solution to the homogeneous portion of the DE, otherwise known as the associated homogeneous equation, and then find a solution to the entire non-homogeneous equation by guessing.
+Finally, we add both of these solutions together to obtain the general solution to the ODE, that is: